LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/setup.md

 This is a Kotlin Multiplatform (KMP) project that uses the Gradle build tool.
 The recommended development environment is Android Studio with the Kotlin Multiplatform Mobile plugin installed.
-Since the project is using Gradle 8.5 with the Android Gradle Plugin (AGP) version 8.2.2 you should use Android Studio Hedgehog or later (have a look [here](https://developer.android.com/build/releases/gradle-plugin?hl=en#android_gradle_plugin_and_android_studio_compatibility) for a compatibility matrix between versions of Gradle, AGP and Android Studio).
+Since the project is using Gradle 8.7 with the Android Gradle Plugin (AGP) version 8.4.0 you should use Android Studio Jellyfish or later (have a look [here](https://developer.android.com/build/releases/gradle-plugin?hl=en#android_gradle_plugin_and_android_studio_compatibility) for a compatibility matrix between versions of Gradle, AGP and Android Studio).
 Alternatively, you can try and use IntelliJ IDEA or Fleet but some extra steps may be needed to